gsass1/Totally-Not-A-Virus/README.md

   Usage: ```msgbox <text>```

-* "screenshot" - Takes a screenshot and then sends it back
+* "screenshot" - Take a screenshot and send it to the server

   Usage: ```screenshot```

-* "remove" - Removes the virus from autostart
+* "remove" - Remove the virus from autostart

   Usage: ```remove```

-* "exit" - Stops the program
+* "exit" - Stop the program

   Usage: ```exit```